-Are you a creative, entrepreneurial person who wants to build brand new businesses which improve the quality of later life, or know someone?
+Are you a creative, entrepreneurial person who wants to build a brand new business to improve the quality of later life?

-Join our a 9-month full-time programme in London to help you find your co-Founder, develop an innovative and highly-scalable solution and build a business which can address the needs of millions of older people across the developed world.
+Join our 9-month, full-time programme in London to help you find your Co-Founder, develop an innovative and highly scalable solution and build a business which can address the needs of millions of older people across the developed world.

-Zinc’s proven programme provides individuals (who we call Founders) with: the opportunity to find a Co-Founder(s); a structured programme that guides Founders through creating the right product, team and business; intensive help with the science, technology, domain expertise, access to users and commercial acumen needed to succeed; a stipend to cover living costs, an attractive co-working space, credits for technical and business services; the support of a brilliant and diverse cohort of other Founders.
+Zinc’s proven programme provides individuals (who we call Founders) with: the opportunity to find a Co-Founder(s); a structured programme that guides Founders through creating the right product, team and business; intensive help with the science, technology, domain expertise, access to users and commercial acumen needed to succeed; a stipend to cover living costs; an attractive co-working space; credits for technical and business services; and the support of a brilliant and diverse cohort of other Founders.

-50 Founders will join the programme which starts on September 30th 2019 in London.
+50 Founders will join the programme on September 30th, 2019 in London.
 We anticipate being able to endorse applicants for an appropriate UK visa.

 We have set out below why we’ve chosen this mission and the 10 opportunity areas for new businesses within the mission.
 We are inviting potential Founders to choose which of these opportunity areas best aligns with their passions, skill-sets, experience and/or imagination.
 As in previous years, we plan to select a very diverse set of Founders, in terms of gender, age, ethnicity and nationality.
 Applications are now open and we will select Founders on a rolling basis, so please apply as soon as possible to increase your chances of securing a place on the programme.